 - 2 x Cheap Padded Cycling Shorts

-- 2 x Bright coloured short sleeve cycling shirt, preferably bright yellow
+- 2 x Bright colored short sleeve cycling shirts, preferably bright yellow

 - Cheap running shorts